leewtai/leewtai.github.io/courses/stat_computing/lectures/python_mds/python_basic_syntax.md

   usually be the case for most REPL commands.
 This would be more helpful if your code were in a script.

+## Dealing with error messages
+You should try to embrace error messages early on.
+Expert coders make errors all the time and the messages are really there to guide you instead of intimidate you.

 ## The print() function
 Similar to how calculators can perform `log(1)`, Python has some built-in